 The GPSA, officially recognized by the University as the collective voice of the graduate and professional student body under the Standing Orders of the Board of Trustees 7(4), is appropriately organized to accomplish the following unique functions: advocate the position of the graduate and professional student body to other University and external constituencies; represent the broad interests of graduate and professional students to the University’s academic units through a network of departmental delegates; furnish accessible, reliable, and valuable information, services, and programs to current and prospective graduate and professional students; provide a forum for interaction among an extraordinarily diverse graduate and professional student population; encourage and facilitate communication with and interaction among other graduate and professional student organizations; seek funding to support organizational activities; and promote a sense of community among graduate and professional students and their families.

 The Graduate and Professional Student Association is available to help you with any questions you may have.
 Members and officers of GPSA can help you become more involved (academically or socially) in university life.
-If you need help navigating campus, various offices around campus and finding other organizations, we can help you.
+If you need help navigating campus, finding resources around campus, or connecting with other organizations, we can help you.

 The GPSA also welcomes volunteers to help with various GPSA projects and we look forward to your suggestions to help us better serve Penn State graduate and professional students.
-For ways to get involved in GPSA, please contact email firstname.lastname@example.org.
+If you would like to get involved in GPSA, please send an email to firstname.lastname@example.org, and feel free to provide any details about any specific projects or initiatives you want to participate in.

 Penn State operates under a shared governance system in which students are consulted on student affairs, as mandated by the Board of Trustees.
 As part of this shared governance mission, the GPSA has representatives and liaisons on numerous committees and governing bodies to ensure the graduate and professional student voice is heard.
 These committees include (list not exhaustive):